lgbrownjr/ser2bt-bridge/README.md

 ###### We're Done!
 If everything went as planned, your *raspberry pi zero w* should be acting like a bluetooth to serial bridge, allowing you to connect to a switche's console port via bluetooth from your computer.
 - Now, reboot your *bridge* and skip down to How to use:

-### Full setup:
-#### Installation of the *UPS* & *e-ink screen*:
-The addition of am e-paper screen and ups backup will allow you to continue providing power to the Pi while not being plugged into a power source, and to easily tell the status of the bridge (Pi) without having to login to check.
-#### Parts needed for this phase:
-- For Battery UPS, we have two supported options:
-  + The first option is a [ups-lite](https://www.ebay.com/itm/UPS-Lite-for-Raspberry-Pi-Zero-/352888138785).
-  + The second UPS option is a PiSugar2 which also has a built-in real time clock, and a button that can be controlled via software, but at double the cost as the &ups_lite*.
-- For status and system health updates, attach a [waveshare.2.13 e-paper](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm) display.
-#### Full Installation:
-Coming soon!

 ---
 ## How to use: